|Dalton Highway (Alaska 11) Photo Journey - page 1

 by Oscar Voss

 This is a revised and updated version of the original Dalton Highway Photo Journey, which was co-authored and hosted by Andy Field.
-It was, and remains, an adjunct to the Dalton Highway page of his site on High Priority Corridors (a few dozen highways deemed by Congress to be of special national importance and worthy of priority Federal support -- the Dalton Highway is High Priority Corridor 24).
+It was an adjunct to the Dalton Highway page of his former site on High Priority Corridors (a few dozen highways deemed by Congress to be of special national importance and worthy of priority Federal support -- the Dalton Highway is High Priority Corridor 24).

 The largely unpaved 415-mile-long Dalton Highway runs from Livengood (on Alaska state route 2 northwest of Fairbanks, about halfway to Manley Hot Springs), through the Brooks Range, to Deadhorse and Prudhoe Bay.
 Its gravel surfaces are notoriously rough on tires and windshields.
 Built in haste in 1974 as the "haul road" for construction of the parallel Trans-Alaska Pipeline, it remains a vital supply line to the oilfields of Alaska's Arctic Coast.
 Long restricted to oilfield and pipeline service vehicles, it is now open to the general public all the way to its north end a few miles south of the Arctic Ocean.
 However, there is almost no population along the way, and travel services are very limited.
-North of Coldfoot is the longest service-free stretch of highway in North America -- no gas, no restaurants, no motels, no nothing (except awesome scenery) for over 240 miles.
-(See Andy Field's Dalton Highway page, and other sites listed at the bottom of page 3 of this Photo Journey, for more information.)
+North of Coldfoot is the longest service-free stretch of highway in North America -- no gas, almost no food or lodging, no nothing (except awesome scenery) for 240 miles.

 Unless otherwise indicated, the photos below are my own, and from a van tour of the highway I took in suumer 1994.
 A few photos were taken on my return trip to Alaska in summer 2001 which included just the first few miles of the highway's southern end.
-I've also added some photos from Bob Hoffmann's Alaska Adventures collection, and the U.S. Bureau of Land Management, to fill gaps in the collection.
-I later added many additional photos by Walter Haight, from his August 2004 trip on the highway to the Arctic Ocean and back; his photos include some recently-paved sections, and also cover the northern half of the highway better than I did.
-If you have photos I can use, with appropriate credit, to fill other gaps (especially the north end of the highway), please e-mail me.
+More of my photos were taken on my July 2012 round-trip drive of the highway in my pickup truck.
+I've also added some photos from Bob Hoffmann's Alaska Adventures collection (once online, but apparently no longer), the U.S. Bureau of Land Management, and many by Walter Haight from his August 2004 trip on the highway to the Arctic Ocean and back, to fill gaps in my collection.
+If you have photos I can use, with appropriate credit, to fill other gaps, please e-mail me.

-NOTES: If you want to see a more detailed version of one of the photos below, click it to view an enlarged, higher-quality (less .jpg compression) version, if one is available.
+NOTES: If you want to see a more detailed version of one of the photos below, click it to view an enlarged, and sometimes higher-quality (less .jpg compression), version if one is available.
 Those alternate versions have much larger file sizes, so please be patient while they download.

 2 covers the middle segment from the Arctic Circle to Atigun

-Pass through the Brooks Range (mile 245).
+Pass over the Brooks Range (mile 245).
 Page 3 completes

 the journey north to the Arctic Ocean, and concludes with a list of reference sources and some other